Maulve/dotfiles/README.md

 Although I am waiting for Zed to be ported to Linux, as I really love what I've seen of it so far.

+"Why not neovim, it's literally so much better!!"
+I have tried it out, and can't really wrap my head around the keybindings and just very different way of doing things.
+Maybe I'll give it another shot sometime, but currently I don't see myself using it.

 **Why two file managers?**
-Ranger is really great, but for example when I need to pick a file (for a program), Thunar is just better.
+Ranger is really great, but for example when I need move files around I have a much better time with Thunar.
-(I don't know if ranger even can be a file picker) Additionally, sometimes having a GUI is nice for certain things.
+Though, Ranger is especially neat when navigating fast and just editing text files (mostly configs).

 Maulve (2024)